 The web development team is having difficulty with: Lack of resources

-Many web development teams also struggle with a lack of resources.
-This can include things like not having enough budget to hire adequate staff, or not having access to the latest tools and technologies.
-This can often lead to projects being delayed or not meeting the required standards.
+Many web development teams struggle with a shortage of resources.
+This could include not having enough funds to hire adequate personnel or having access to up-to-date tools and technologies.
+As a result, projects may get delayed or fail to meet required standards.

 The web development team is having difficulty with: unrealistic deadlines